River Gang

 River Gang is a 1945 American crime film directed by Charles David and written by Leslie Charteris and Dwight V. Babcock.
-The film stars Gloria Jean, John Qualen, Bill Goodwin, Keefe Brasselle, Sheldon Leonard, Gus Schilling and Vince Barnett.
+The film stars Gloria Jean, and features John Qualen, Bill Goodwin, Keefe Brasselle, Sheldon Leonard, Gus Schilling, and Vince Barnett.
 It was released on September 21, 1945, by Universal Pictures.

 Plot

 Wendy is a teenage girl who lives with her kindly uncle Bill, owner of a curio shop.
-He has sheltered her from life by instilling in her a belief in fantasy and fairy tales.
+He has sheltered her from life by instilling in her a firm belief in fantasy and fairy tales, to the point where Wendy feels safe only in the shop, and is afraid to venture outdoors.
 After Uncle Bill buys a violin from shady character Peg Leg, street-gang leader Johnny connects the violin with the theft of a Stradivarius from a murdered composer.
-Thugs kidnap Johnny and Peg Leg is killed by the boss of the crime ring, a masked man known as Raincoat.
-The mysterious Raincoat tortures Johnny to force him to reveal his own gang's activities.
+The boss of the crime ring is a masked man known as Raincoat, who has been sending Peg Leg to the curio shop to pawn stolen merchandise.
+On Raincoat's orders, thugs kidnap Johnny, and Raincoat himself kills Peg Leg.
+Raincoat tortures Johnny to force him to reveal the street gang's activities.
 Meanwhile, Wendy discovers the identity of Raincoat.
-She confronts her fear of the outside world and joins Johnny's street gang to rescue Johnny and capture the criminals.
+She confronts her fear of the outside world, and joins Johnny's street gang to rescue Johnny and capture the criminals.